Team-Hycon/hycon-docs/README.md

 ## Deployment

-The `npm run build` command builds a `bundle.js` file that contains all of the JavaScript code and content needed to show the site, and creates an `index.html` file that already contains the site content.
+The `npm run build` command builds a `bundle.js` file that contains all the JavaScript code and content needed to show the site, and creates an `index.html` file that already contains the site content.
 Note that this _replaces_ the existing `index.html` file, so it's best to run this only when deploying the site and to undo changes to `index.html` if you want to keep working on content.

 1. Clone this repository
 	2. `git clone https://github.com/mapbox/docbox.git`
 2. `npm install`
 3. `npm run build`

+---

+Props to [Tripit's Slate project](https://github.com/tripit/slate), which served as the inspiration for Docbox's layout.